ThornTechPublic/LeftSlideoutMenu/README.md

 ![animated gif demo](https://github.com/ThornTechPublic/LeftSlideoutMenu/blob/master/GitHubImages/leftMenuVid.gif)

+## Use Case

+* You lean heavily on Storyboard use, and value separation of UI code over portability.
+* You're using Swift, and want to avoid bridging Objective-C modules when possible

 ## Theory

 Apps tend to have a top level container like a `Tab Bar Controller` that cannot be embedded inside a View.
 The approach here is to wrap the main body and the left menu each inside a `Container View`.
 Now both of these elements can be arranged inside a wrapper `View Controller`.